If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Key Takeaways

-How Often to Wash a Bra
+How Often Should You Wash a Bra?

 Can You Put Bras In the Washer?

-Type of Bra Is It Washing Machine Safe
+Type of Bra Machine Wash Safe?

 How to Wash Bras In a Washing Machine